ConorWarrilow/Academic-Success-Analysis/readme.md

 Kaggle is a global online platform designed for data scientists and machine learning practitioners, where individuals or teams compete to solve complex data problems.
 Kaggle competitions involve leaderboards, with large prices (often over $10,000) rewarded to the top participants/teams.
 </details>

 My final model obtained an accuracy score of 83.82%, just 0.31% shy of the leaderboard highscore, putting me in the top 8% of the leaderboard out of over 2500 participants.
-My main focus however was on EDA and optimizing the recall score for the dropout class, which can be seen in the writeup.
-By altering class weights, recall scores of up to 90% are realistically possible with a small sacrifice to precison.
+My main focus however was on EDA and optimizing the recall score for the dropout class, which can be seen towards the end of the writeup.
+By altering class weights, recall scores of up to 90% are realistically possible with a sacrifice precison.

 To conclude, the above results indicate the potential for machine learning to be a highly effective strategy for the early detection of students at risk of dropping out.